Kingsmill, Virginia: Kingsmill Plantation

 The Kingsmill area saw action during the American Revolutionary War.
-The house burned in 1843.
+During most of the 19th century, the house was owned by several related men named William Allen, who also owned plantations in Surry County, as well as Curles Neck downriver in Henrico County.
+The Kingsmill manor house burned in 1843, before William Allen had reached legal age and shortly before his mother had purchased nearby Jamestown Island on his behalf.
+A Confederate sympathizer and perhaps the wealthiest man in Virginia in 1860, he continued to operate the plantation using enslaved labor, but by the terms of his inheritance, was required to preserve the property for his eldest son.
 Only the office and the kitchen still stand; they are among the earliest brick dependencies still extant in Virginia.

 American Civil War

 Action during the American Civil War (1861–65) also skirted Kingsmill Plantation lands.
 In 1862, Union troops under Major General George B. McClellan engaged in a failed attempt to seize the Confederate capital of Richmond.
 Slowly and carefully, much to the frustration of U.S. President Abraham Lincoln, McClellan assembled huge naval forces and a massive siege train of land-based troops, arms and supplies around a staging area based at the union stronghold of Fort Monroe at the tip of the Virginia Peninsula, where the harbor of Hampton Roads had been under federal control via siege for about a year already.

 Forces under McClellan for what has become known as the Peninsula Campaign dwarfed all previous American expeditions at the time, transporting 121,500 men, 44 artillery batteries, 1,150 wagons, over 15,000 horses, and tons of equipment and supplies.
 An English observer remarked that it was the "stride of a giant."

 McClellan's plan initially was to utilize the James and York rivers, especially the former, which was known to be navigable to Richmond, in combination with his land-based forces, to attack simultaneously and overwhelm the unknown resources of the rebels at Richmond.
 However, even as several months were spent through the winter of 1862 training new troops and bringing these many Union assets into position, the portion of the scheme which depended upon control of the James River ran into trouble.
 In March, the Battle of Hampton Roads between the first ironclad warships took place.
 Although the conflict between the two ships was inconclusive, the new technologies were to change naval warfare dramatically, and control of the harbor of Hampton Roads was brought into serious question.

 Although the Union never lost control of the entrance to the harbor, and was able to retake Norfolk and Norfolk Naval Shipyard at Portsmouth shortly thereafter, Union ships were unable to move past heavily defended Drewry's Bluff east of Richmond along the James River.
 It appeared unlikely that situation would improve.
 McClellan realized that his plan to take Richmond would almost certainly depend upon his land forces alone.